Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Numerical experiments

 We also consider the F1 score that each algorithm achieves in the prediction of the zeros of the true regression vector $\overline{\beta}$.
 It is computed at each iteration $k \in \mathbb{N}$, by seeing how the zeros of $\mu_k$ match those of $\overline{\beta}$.

-Additionally, since we provide not only a pointwise estimate of $\overline{\beta}$, but an approximation of the full target $\pi$, we also test the quality of the distributional approximation by sampling a regression vector $\beta$ from the final proposal $q_{\theta_K}$.
-This is done by computing
+Additionally, since the algorithms provide an approximation of the full target $\pi$, we also test the quality of the distributional approximation by sampling regression vectors $\beta$ from the final proposal $q_{\theta}$, and averaging their absolute error over a test data set $\{(z_0^{(j)}, z_T^{(j)})\}_{j=1}^{J^{\text{test}}}$.
+This is done by computing the following mean absolute error (MAE):